Fashion in the Yuan dynasty: Han Chinese clothing

 The tomb occupants are Han but are wearing Mongol-style clothing.
 The female tomb occupant is depicted wearing the woman's red Mongol robe under a short overjacket but does not wear the gugu hat, Shazishan Tomb Fresco, Yuan Dynasty.

 A community in Yuan dynasty; some of the hats and clothing of these figures appear to be Mongol-style; from the painting Street Scenes in Times of Peace (太平風會圖), Yuan dynasty 14th century.

 A community in Yuan dynasty; some of the hats and clothing of these figures appear to be Mongol-style; from the painting Street Scenes in Times of Peace (太平風會圖), Yuan dynasty 14th century.

 A community in Yuan dynasty; some of the hats and clothing of these figures appear to be Mongol-style; from the painting Street Scenes in Times of Peace (太平風會圖), Yuan dynasty 14th century.

-Women depicted in the Fresco in the Hall of King Mingying.
-Han women wore elbow-length sleeves, cross-collar upper garment over a long-sleeved blouse; the abbreviated skirts were popular in Yuan.

 Yuan dynasty female figures wearing ruqun and banbi.

 A Chinese wall mural painting from a Daoist temple, Yuan dynasty painting.